Geometric theories for real number algebra without sign test or dependent choice axiom: Real closed rings

 The structure of \textsl{real closed ring} is defined by N. Schwartz in a very abstract way in his Phd~\cite[Schwartz, 1984]{Schthesis}.
 An axiomatisation as a coherent theory was proposed in \cite[Prestel \& Schwartz, 2002]{PN2002} (see Definition \ref{defiPrScArc} and Proposition \ref{propPrScArc}).

-The aim of N. Schwartz was to give an abstract description of the rings of continuous semialgebraic maps on semialgebraic closures for a fixed real closed field $\gR$, and to define abstract \gui{real closed spaces}.
+The aim of N. Schwartz was to give an abstract description of the rings of continuous semialgebraic maps on semialgebraic closed subsets for a fixed real closed field $\gR$, and to define abstract \gui{real closed spaces}.

 \paragraph{An axiomatic of Niels Schwartz}~ Here is the definition of real closed rings in classical mathematics given in \cite[Schwartz, 1986]{Sch84}.

 \begin{definitionc} A ring \textsl{real closed} is a reduced ring $\gA$ satisfying the following properties. \begin{enumerate}